Cape Elizabeth Land Trust (CELT)

 Please cherish and help care for this natural preserve.
 Limit trail use to daytime hours only.
 Carry out all waste and stay on marked trails.

 - commercial use of property

 - motorized vehicles

 *Notice for Dog Owners

-Please keep dogs within sight at all times and remove all dog waste.
+Due to the presence of New England cottontail on this preserve, dogs must be kept on-leash.
+Please remove all dog waste.
 Please keep dogs out of sensitive habitat areas.
 No commercial dog walking at any time.
 Reminder: Maine Law requires dog license and rabies tag on collar at all times.